scan-team/scan-platform-test/README.md

 ### Preparation

 You need a docker installed environment and docker-compose.
-Additionally, the following thins are needed.
+Additionally, the following things are needed.

-1. You need to setup an [auth0](https://auth0.com/) tenant and a Single Page Application.
+1. You need to set up an [auth0](https://auth0.com/) tenant and a Single Page Application.
 Please refer to the [documentation](https://auth0.com/docs) provided by auth0 for the detail instruction.

 2. Copy `.env.sample` to `.env` and edit it property.
 Especially, you need to specify the correct auth0 variables.